Wednesday

 Good posture – Pilates will teach you to gain and maintain good posture.
 The exercises require that your body is always in alignment.
 This is especially beneficial if you suffer from lower back pain.

-Muscle Tone – The exercises involve the use of muscles that you may not use on a daily basis.
-After the initial soreness, you’ll find that your muscles will be much more toned
+Muscle Tone – the exercises involve the use of muscles that you may not use on a daily basis.
+After the initial soreness, you’ll find that your muscles will be much more toned.

 Flexibility – Pilates will restore your flexibility

-Improves your balance – Through the mind-body connection which is taught in Pilates you will become much more aware of how your body moves and performs.
-Therefore
+Improves your balance – through the mind-body connection which is taught in Pilates you will become much more aware of how your body moves and performs.
+Therefore, Pilates not only improves your physical balance through correct posture but will also restore your mind-body balance.

 Previous Experience and Knowledge Needed?

-40-50 hours tuition
+40 – 50 hours tuition

 Learning Outcomes: